zurawiki/gptcommit/README.md

 [![asciicast](https://asciinema.org/a/552380.svg)](https://asciinema.org/a/552380)

 ## Installation
-1. Install this tool locally with cargo (recommended) or homebrew.
+1. Install this tool locally with cargo.
 ```
 cargo install gptcommit
 ```